-What is the difference between the hospitality industry and the tourism industry?
+What is the difference between the hospitality and the tourism industry?

-Hospitality is a subset of the tourism industry and focuses on providing services to customers, while tourism encompasses all aspects of travel, including transportation, accommodations, and activities.
+Hospitality is a subset of the tourism sector and focuses on providing services to customers, while tourism encompasses all aspects of travel, including transportation, accommodations, and activities.

-What are some of the most important skills needed to work in the hospitality sector?
+What are some of the most important skills needed to work in hospitality?